 - Frequent change requests

-Telling your agency how much you can invest helps all stakeholders stay on the same page by establishing a unified vision of all the parameters and their value.
+Tell your agency how much you can invest.
+It helps all stakeholders stay on the same page by establishing a unified vision of all the parameters and their value.
 Once everyone is aware of what’s what, it is easy to prioritize components critical for delivering a usable end product instead of holding on to feeble discussions.
 Additionally, your budget information can help the agency provide better advice regarding change requests, and whether they are worth the expense in the long run.

 3. Cost savings and higher ROI

 Sharing the budget with your agency can bring considerable cost savings, boost ROI, or both.
 This happens because financially transparent collaboration shifts the conversation from feature to result-oriented.